BHS Mini-Forest at Belmont High School

 We are seeking volunteers to help bring Belmont’s first mini-forest to life by planting hundreds of native plants.
 Your support will turn this vision into reality, benefitting both human and non-human communities.

-Why plant a micro forest at Belmont High School?
+Why plant a mini-forest at Belmont High School?

 • Educate students about biodiversity and natural systems